kyeokabe/crackingCodingInterview/README.md

 **12/05/2019**

 [LC 1273 Delete Tree Nodes](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/1273_DeleteTreeNodes.cpp) ...
 There is probably a way to solve this with fewer lines.
 Did a lot of "data shuffling".
 Made mistake on pop size when shuffling data (watch out for when parent = -1).

+[LC 1121 Divide Array Into Increasing Sequences](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/1121_DivideArrayIntoIncreasingSequences.cpp) ...
+Should be rated as a medium difficulty problem rather than hard.
+Key insight is to realize the bottleneck is what the count of the most occuring number is.
+The minimum length of increasing arrays will be limited by that.

 read this
 [https://leetcode.com/problems/sum-of-subarray-minimums/discuss/178876/stack-solution-with-very-detailed-explanation-step-by-step]